Mead Johnson cuts outlook as China challenges remain

-Mead Johnson Nutrition Co (MJN.N) reported weaker-than-expected quarterly results and cut its full-year outlook, hurt by weakness in China, Europe and the United States, sending its shares down about 9 percent.
+Mead Johnson Nutrition Co (MJN.N) reported quarterly profit slightly below analysts' expectations and cut its full-year outlook, hurt by a slowdown in China, sending shares about 4 percent lower in premarket trading.

 The maker of Enfamil baby formula said it now expected 2012 earnings of $2.91 to $2.96 per share, down from its prior forecast of $2.95 to $3.05.